Head Coach Coach Glen Mayo

 - Women’s Basketball

-Prior to accepting the women’s basketball coaching position, Mayo served as an assistant to Coach Jake Williams and helped lead the men’s basketball team to a 20-10 (9-4) overall record.
+Prior to accepting the women’s basketball coaching position, Mayo served as an assistant to Coach Jake Williams and helped lead the USC Salk Men’s Basketball Team to a 20-10 (9-4) overall record.
 The Indians finished the Region X regular season as the runner-up and advanced to the Region X Tournament.
-At the Region X Tournament, the Indians were able to advance through the semi-finals to the Region X Championship Game.
+At the Region X Tournament, the Indians advanced through the semi-finals to the Region X Championship Game.
 An overtime loss to Cape Fear ended the Indians season just one game short of their goal.

 Mayo played a huge role in the team’s success on the court, in the classroom and also in the community.
 He was an intricate part of the player development program, while also being involved with scouting reports and the day to day team operations.
-Deshaw Andrews (Alcorn State Signee) was named Region X Player of the Year.
-Trey Potts (Vorhees Signee) was named Newcomer of the Year.
-Deshaw Andrews, Marques Sumner (Stetson Signee), and Maxwell Benoit (West Florida Signee) were all named Region X All Americans.
+Deshaw Andrews (Alcorn State Signee) was named Region X Player of the Year and an NJCAA All American.
+Trey Potts (Voorhees Signee) was named Region X Newcomer of the Year.
+Deshaw Andrews, Marques Sumner (Stetson Signee), and Maxwell Benoit (West Florida Signee) were all named Region X All Region.